search icon

 Living Trust vs. Testamentary Trust

-A living trust is a trust that you set up during your lifetime, and a majority of family trusts end up starting out as a type of living trust.
+A living trust is a trust someone sets up during their lifetime, and most family trusts begin as living trusts.
 That way, the trust property can change and be reallocated as needed.
-Depending on your wishes, a living trust can be revocable or irrevocable.
-You can even set up an original trustee, successor trustees, and more, all depending on your needs.
+Depending on the investor’s wishes, a living trust can be revocable or irrevocable.
+It’s even possible to set up an original trustee, successor trustees, and more, all depending on the estate’s needs.

 Some families prefer to set up a testamentary trust, sometimes called an after-death trust.
-These trusts are irrevocable, and they’re essentially created by the wishes set out by your will and testament.
+These trusts are irrevocable, and they’re essentially created by the wishes set out by an individual’s will and testament.

 Special Needs Trust